-CEAT believes that a commitment to sustainability creates long-term benefit for The Company and its stakeholders.
-CEAT has set a goal of reducing carbon footprint by 50% by 2030, and has placed a strong emphasis on product stewardship. energy efficiency, renewable energy use, operational efficiency, circular economy, and water stewardship.

-CEAT has formed platform "Green Stripes" for its employees which acts as a seeding ground for the ideas to promote sustainability within the Company and its people.
+benefit for The Company and its stakeholders.
+CEAT has set a goal emphasis on product stewardship. energy efficiency, renewable energy use, operational efficiency, circular as a seeding ground for the ideas to promote sustainability within the Company and its people.